formatBCE/ESP32_BLE_presense/README.md

 # Prerequisites:

+0. Please make sure, that you're using high-quality ESP32 device.
+I had many troubles with some no-name devices.
+This will guarantee stable connection and scanning, as well as smooth setup/update.
-1. ESP32 device
+1. ESP32 device (once more, use good one!)
 2. 2.4 GHz WiFi network
 3. MQTT server

 # Usage

 1. Get the code from repository, and flash it to ESP32 using PlatformIO or other IDE.
-Or, download only firmware.bin file from latest release, and flash using ESP flasher or other flashing tool.
+Or, download only bin file from latest release, and flash using ESP flasher or other flashing tool.
 Use [this file](https://github.com/formatBCE/ESP32_BLE_presense/blob/main/partitions_singleapp.csv) for partitioning reference.
 This is required only once, all other updates can be done over the air.